IntelLabs/vdms/docs/guides/backends-and-handlers/Neo4J-Based-Scale-Out-VDMS.md

 ![Neo4j Scale-Out](../../images/Neo4j_Scale_Out.png)

-# Caveats
+**Caveats**:
 The Neo4J based VDMS is an experimental feature.
 Its calls ([NeoAdd](../../commands/NeoAdd.md) and [NeoFind](../../commands/NeoFind.md)) while functional, are limited in scope to metadata and image operations.
 The API calls and feature itself should be treated as unstable, and there may be bugs and instabilities as a part of using this feature.

-# Configuring and Running distributed VDMS
+## Configuring and Running Distributed VDMS

 Note that these instructions apply to every server you start.
-For configuration, make sure your config file specifies the query_handler as `neo4j`”` and that you specify the use of AWS as the storage type, as well as the target bucket.
+For configuration, make sure your config file specifies the query_handler as `neo4j` and that you specify the use of AWS as the storage type, as well as the target bucket.
 E.g.
 ```json
 {
     "port": 55555,